nest/nest-simulator/doc/userdoc/nest_server.rst

 of the other arguments is as follows:

 -d
-    Run Nest Server in the background (i.e., daemonize it) -o
+    Run NEST Server in the background (i.e., daemonize it) -o
     Print all outputs to the console
 -h <host>